AxelAlvarado34/Expense-control-app/README.md

 - **Reducer**
 - **Custom Hooks**
 - **TailwindCSS**
-- **CSS puro**
+- **Pure CSS**
 - **react-circular-progressbar**
 - **tostify**

-## 🌐 Enlace a la Aplicación
+## 🌐 Application Link

-Puedes visitar la aplicación [aquí](https://inspiring-bublanina-c8db77.netlify.app/).
+You can visit the application [here](https://inspiring-bublanina-c8db77.netlify.app/).

 ---

-Espero que te guste este README con emojis.
-Si necesitas algo más, ¡házmelo saber! 🚀
+I hope you like this README with emojis.
+If you need anything else, let me know! 🚀